 What Can I Do To Encourage My Cat To Drink More Water?

+Is your cat not drinking water, or not drinking enough water?
 You can lead a cat to water, but can you make him drink?
-What should you do if you think your cat is not drinking enough?
-Water is essential to your cat's health and can even be instrumental in helping to prevent some severe health issues such as Feline Urological Syndrome.
+Water is essential to your cat’s health and can even be instrumental in helping to prevent some severe health issues such as feline urological syndrome.
 There are a few steps you can make to encourage kitty to stay hydrated:

 - Sprinkle a little more water on top of your pet’s canned food.
 This is not recommended for dry food as it may cause it to spoil more rapidly.